sixswordstudio/sixswordstudio.github.io/_posts/2022-11-01-create-free-website.md

 - Under 'Source', select a source to deploy
 - Choose the repository's main branch

 ### Check the update
 - Go to the URL specified in the ```_Config.yml``` and GitHub Pages deployment source
 - Success!

 Note: Changes can take up to 10 minutes to update.

 ---
 # Beyond this guide
 This concludes the basic walkthrough to get a website up and running without spending money using Ruby, Jekyll, and GitHub Pages.
 A basic foundation in creating a website that can grow as the user's skillset grows.

 Next steps to level up the website:
-- Purchase and connect a [Custom domain](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site) name for the site
+- Connect a [Custom domain](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site) name for the site
 - Explore [Jekyll plugins](https://jekyllrb.com/docs/plugins/) to extend site functionality
 - [Override theme](https://jekyllrb.com/docs/themes/#overriding-theme-defaults) settings for full site customization
 - Add [vector graphics](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Adding_vector_graphics_to_the_Web) for site logos, headers, flavicon, etc.